-Hundreds of thousands of people receive what's known as a tourist visa each year -- though many also apply who are denied.
+Hundreds of thousands of people receive what's known as a tourist visa each year, though many also apply and get denied.
 The visa is also known as a visitor visa, in category B-2.
 The U.S. tourist visa allows visits to the U.S. for pleasure purposes, or for medical treatment, for a maximum period of up to six months.

 You will be expected to provide documents proving all these things.
-For example, you should bring to your consular interview copies of your travel itinerary (including hotel reservations), plane tickets (including a return ticket), home and apartment leases, bank statements, and so on.
+For example, you should bring to your consular interview copies of your travel itinerary (including hotel reservations in the U.S.), plane tickets (including a return ticket out of the U.S.), home and apartment leases, bank statements, and so on.
 Failure to provide convincing proof will result in your tourist visa being denied.

-Fraud may also come up as an issue if your file shows past lies regarding U.S. visas you have applied for or obtained.
-See our article on submitting false information on immigration applications for more on the legal issues.
+Fraud may also come up as an issue in the future if your file shows past lies regarding U.S. visas you have applied for or obtained.
+Learn more about the effect of submitting false information on immigration applications.

 If you have a criminal record, or history of espionage or any links with terrorist groups, there is a strong chance your request for a U.S. visa (of any sort) will be denied.

 Not every crime is grounds for a denial, but many are, and the list can be difficult to interpret.
 You'll want to consult an experienced immigration attorney.

 If you have overstayed your permitted time on a past visa, or spent periods of time in the U.S. without authorization, you might have difficulty persuading the consular officer reviewing your visa application that you won't violate this visa, as well.